 The Houston attorneys at the Amaro Law firm thoroughly understand these challenges and how to advocate Uber accident victims’ rights when it is time to seek financial recovery.
-Resourceful, strategic and highly skilled, our lawyers can provide you with exceptional representation.
-Iif you have been harmed in an Uber accident.
+Resourceful, strategic, and highly-skilled, our lawyers can provide you with exceptional representation.
+If you have been harmed in an Uber accident.

 Hurt in an Uber Car Crash?

 Call (713) 352-7975, Text (281) 612-8024, or Contact Our Firm

 During a FREE consultation, you can find out more about your rights, your legal options, and how we can help you recover.
 Virtual and mobile consultations are available to those who are unable to visit our offices.